Hunter Building

 The Hunter Building is the original building of Victoria University of Wellington's Kelburn campus in Wellington, New Zealand.
 It is a major landmark in the Wellington region and closely associated and considered a symbol of the university.
 The distinct architecture of the building is a notable example of Edwardian Gothic-revival, with red brick and Oamaru stone façade, along with grand internal entrances, staircases and original university library.
 The building is a noteworthy example of work from the Wellington architectural practice of Penty & Blake.
-While opened on the 30th of March 1906, the building was not completed to its original design, but was progressively added to as the college grew.
+While opened on 30 March 1906, the building was not completed to its original design, but was progressively added to as the college grew.
 The building is named after Sir Thomas Alexander Hunter, a well regarded professor of mental science and political economy.
 Following the end of the Great War, northern and southern wings were added to the building, providing new teaching areas, recreational spaces and a new library.

 The Hunter Building once housed the entire university, and some of New Zealand's most respected academics along with thousands of students have taught, worked and studied in this building.
 It is now the administrative centre of the university, being home to the offices of the Vice-Chancellor, the university Council Chamber and the Victoria Room, and a number of pieces of the Victoria University of Wellington Art Collection.

 History

 Background and Construction

 Victoria University College, was established by an Act of Parliament, the Victoria College Act of 1897, in commemoration of the 60th year of Queen Victoria’s reign.
 The college was a constituent college of the University of New Zealand.
 The 13 acre Alexandra Barracks site located in the suburb of Mount Cook was proposed as the location for a permanent campus.
 This site was widely supported in Wellington, release of the land for academic purposes was stalled by the Seddon Government.
 In February 1901 an offer was made by a wealthy Wairarapa sheep farmer Charles Pharazyn, who offered to donate £1000 if the college was built on a 6-acre plot of hilly land in Kelburn.
 Construction began in 1902, with the regrading of the hillside, with the construction of a main building following shortly after, designed by local architects Penty & Blake in the Gothic Revival style.
 At the request of Richard Seddon, the design gained a more imposing demeanor through the insistence of adding a third level.
-The then governor of New Zealand, Lord Plunket, laid the foundation stone on the 27th of August 1904.The building was opened on 30 March 1906.
+The then governor of New Zealand, Lord Plunket, laid the foundation stone on 27 August 1904.
+The building was opened on 30 March 1906.
 Nevertheless, the building was a striking landmark on the bare Kelburn hills overlooking the city.